moj-analytical-services/rpackage_training/README.md

 * Once your package is in use, the version should probably be at least 1.0.0.
 * Incrementing a number sets those to the right of it to zero e.g. a major change from version 1.2.3 would take you to version 2.0.0; a minor change from 0.1.3 would take you to 0.2.0.

-**Exercise**
+##### Exercises
-* Amend the description file to set the package version number to "0.1.0".
+* **6.5** Amend the description file to set the package version number to "0.1.0".

-### Dependency Management
+### Dependency management

 The Imports and Suggests fields are used for dependency management for your package/ development processes.
-You want to be as permissive as possible specifying minimum or maximum versions of packages listed in Imports and Suggests to increase the compatability of your package with others.
+You want to be as permissive as possible specifying minimum or maximum versions of packages listed in Imports and Suggests to increase the compatibility of your package with others.
 If you know that your code relies on functionality added in a particular version of a package you must specify the minimum version otherwise don't specify a minimum version.